 These cold hardy peaches grow 12 to 18 feet (4-6 m.) in height but semi-dwarf forms are available that only get 10 to 12 feet (3-4 m.).
 Pruning can help keep your Frost peach tree the height you require.
 The fruits are slightly blushed over greenish yellow to yellow skin and have yellow-orange flesh and a semi-clinging stone.

 Frost Peach Information

 By the time the tree is mature at 8 to 12 years, it will produce its peak crops.
 Blooming occurs in mid-March to April and fruits are generally ready in mid to late August.
 Peaches don’t store for long, so staggered plantings of varieties that ripen at different times are suggested.
-These cold hardy peaches are great canned, however, so a bumper crop won’t go to waste.
+These cold hardy peaches are great canned, and so a bumper crop won’t go to waste.